jolars/qualpalr/cran-comments.md

 ## Downstream dependencies
-I ran R CMD check on downstream dependencies of qualpalr and all packages passed without ERRORs or WARNINGs.
+I ran R CMD check on downstream dependencies of qualpalr and all packages passed without errors or warnings.